kyma-project/kyma/docs/application-connector/docs/06-01-application.md

 ## Sample custom resource

-This is a sample resource that registers the `re-prod` App which offers one service.
+This is a sample resource that registers the `system_prod` App which offers one service.

 ```
 apiVersion: applicationconnector.kyma-project.io/v1alpha1